ionos-cloud/ionosctl/docs/commands/server/list.md

 ## Description

-Use this command to list Servers from a specified Data Center.
+Use this command to list Servers from a specified Virtual Data Center.

 Required values to run command: